Anxiety

 • List things that have helped in the past, and then try them out.

-• Try to find a support group or online forum for caregivers.
+• Join a support group or online forum for caregivers.

 • Do things you enjoy or find distracting, like listening to music.